-The 2019 general election is the first in which climate change is a big issue.
+The 2019 general election was the first in which climate change is a big issue.
 With demonstrations by Extinction Rebellion and the youth climate strikers making global headlines, politicians have been forced to accept that climate change is not a fringe issue or something that can be ignored.

 The majority of voters have said climate change will influence how they vote.
 And over two-thirds want the government to deliver stronger climate measures, and faster than is the case right now.
 And millions of people have demanded that party leaders take part in a TV debate on climate change.
 So there are many reasons why climate and nature need to be at the front of this election.